-The following table sets forth, as of February 6, 2017, the number of shares of common stock of Diamondback beneficially owned by each of the directors and executive officers of our general partner and all directors and executive officers of our general partner as a group.
+The following table sets forth, as of January 25, 2018, the number of shares of common stock of Diamondback beneficially owned by each of the directors and executive officers of our general partner and all directors and executive officers of our general partner.

 Shares of Diamo Common Stock Benefic

 Name of Beneficial Owner Amount and Nature of Beneficial Ownership Percentage of Class

-Travis D. Stice (2) 159,390
+Travis D. Stice (2) 189,932

+Kaes Van't Hof (3) 2,528

-Teresa L. Dick (3) 18,506
+Teresa L. Dick (4) 18,810

-Russell Pantermuehl (4) 55,499
+Russell Pantermuehl (5) 55,066

+Thomas F. Hawkins (6) 2,600

-Randall J. Holder (5) 3,948
+Randall J. Holder (7) 4,955

+Paul S. Molnar (8) 28,663

-Steven E. West (6) -
+Steven E. West (9) 3,379

-W. Wesley Perry -
+W. Wesley Perry - -

+Spencer D. Armour - -

-Michael L. Hollis (7) 52,506
+Michael L. Hollis (10) 56,470

 James L. Rubin

-Rosalind Redfern Grover - -
+Rosalind Redfern Grover -

-All directors and executive officers as a group (9 persons) 289,849
+All directors and executive officers as a group (13 persons) 362,403

-\ Less than 1%
+Less than 1%

 - (1) Beneficial ownership is determined in accordance with SEC rules.
-In computing percentage ownership of each person, shares of common stock subject to options held by that person that are exercisable as of February 6, 2017, or exercisable within 60 days of February 6, 2017, are deemed to be beneficially owned.
+In computing percentage ownership of each person, (i) shares of common stock subject to options held by that person that are exercisable as of January 25, 2018 and (ii) shares of common stock subject to options or restricted stock units held by that person that are exercisable or vesting within 60 days of January 25, 2018, are all deemed to be beneficially owned.
 These shares, however, are not deemed outstanding for the purpose of computing the percentage ownership of each other person.
-The percentage of shares beneficially owned is based on 90,143,934 shares of common stock outstanding as of February 6, 2017.
-Unless otherwise indicated, all amounts exclude shares issuable upon the exercise of outstanding options and vesting of restricted stock units that are not exercisable and/or vested as of February 6, 2017 or within 60 days of February 6, 2017. - (2) All of these shares are held by Stice Investments, Ltd., which is managed by Stice Management, LLC, its general partner.
+The percentage of shares beneficially owned is based on 98,167,289 shares of common stock outstanding as of January 25, 2018.
+Unless otherwise indicated, all amounts exclude shares issuable upon the exercise of outstanding options and vesting of restricted stock units that are not exercisable and/or vested as of January 25, 2018 or within 60 days of January 25, 2018. - (2) All of these shares are held by Stice Investments, Ltd., which is managed by Stice Management, LLC, its general partner.
 Mr. Stice and his spouse hold 100% of the membership interests in Stice Management, LLC, of which Mr. Stice is the manager.
-Excludes 30,056 restricted stock units, which will vest on January 2, 2018.
-Also excludes (i) 71,666 performance-based restricted stock units awarded to Mr. Stice on February 5, 2015, which are expected to vest in February of 2017 (representing 200% vesting of the originally reported amount) upon certification of certain stockholder return performance conditions relative to Diamondback's peer group during the three-year performance period ended on December 31, 2016 by Diamondback's compensation committee, and (ii) 45,084 performance-based restricted stock units awarded to Mr. Stice on January 19, 2016, which awards are subject to the satisfaction of certain stockholder return performance-based restricted stock units awarded to Mr. Stice on January 19, 2016, which are subject to the satisfaction of certain stockholder return performance-based restricted stock units awarded to Mr. Stice on January 19, 2016, which are subject to the satisfaction of certain stockholder return performance-based restricted stock units awarded to Mr. Stice on January 19, 2016, which are subject to the satisfaction of certain stockholder return performance-based restricted stock units awarded to Mr. Stice on January 19, 2016, which are subject to the satisfaction of certain stockholder return performance-based restricted stock units awarded to Mr. Stice on January 19, 2016, which are subject to the satisfaction of certain stockholder return performance conditions relative to Diamondback's peer group during the two-year performance period ending on December 31, 2017. - (3) Excludes 2,004 restricted stock units, which will vest on January 2, 2018.
-Also excludes (i) 15,000 performance-based restricted stock units awarded to Ms. Dick on February 5, 2015, which are expected to vest in February of 2017 (representing 200% vesting of the originally reported amount) upon certification of certain stockholder return performance conditions relative to Diamondback's peer group during the three-year performance period ended on December 31, 2016 by Diamondback's compensation committee, and (ii) 3,006 performance-based restricted stock units awarded to Ms. Dick on January 19, 2016, which awards are subject to the satisfaction of certain stockholder return performance conditions relative to Diamondback's peer group during the three-year performance period ending December 31, 2018.
-Also excludes 6,011 performance-based restricted stock units awarded to Ms. Dick on January 19, 2016, which are subject to the satisfaction of certain stockholder return performance conditions relative to Diamondback's peer group during the three-year performance period ending December 31, 2018.
-Also excludes 6,011 performance-based restricted stock units awarded to Ms. Dick on January 19, 2016, which are subject to the satisfaction of certain stockholder return performance conditions relative to Diamondback's peer group during the two-year performance period ending on December 31, 2017. - (4) Excludes 8,015 restricted stock units, which will vest on January 2, 2018.
-Also excludes (i) 20,000 performance-based restricted stock units awarded to Mr. Pantermuehl on February 5, 2015, which are expected to vest in February of 2017 (representing 200% vesting of the originally reported amount) upon certification of certain stockholder return performance conditions relative to Diamondback's peer group during the three-year performance period ended on December 31, 2016 by Diamondback's compensation committee, and (ii) 12,022 performance-based restricted stock units awarded to Mr. Pantermuehl on January 19, 2016, which awards are subject to the satisfaction of certain stockholder return performance period ending on December 31, 2018.
-Also excludes 24,045 performance-based restricted stock units awarded to Mr. Pantermuehl on January 19, 2016, which are subject to the satisfaction of certain stockholder return performance conditions relative to Diamondback's peer group during the two-year performance period ending on December 31, 2017.
+Excludes 7,410 restricted stock units, which will vest on February 16, 2019.
+Also excludes (i) 180,338 performance-based restricted stock units awarded to Mr. Stice on January 19, 2016, which vested on December 31, 2017(representing 200% vesting of the originally reported amount) subject to final determination upon certification of certain stockholder return performance conditions relative to Diamondback's peer group during the two-year performance period ended on December 31, 2017 by Diamondback's compensation committee, and (ii) 45,084 performance-based restricted stock units awarded to Mr. Stice on January 19, 2016, which awards are subject to the satisfaction of certain stockholder return performance conditions relative to Diamondback's peer group during the three-year performance period ending December 31, 2018.
+Also excludes (i) 11,115 performance-based restricted stock units awarded to Mr. Stice on February 16, 2017, which are subject to the satisfaction of certain stockholder return performance conditions relative to Diamondback's peer group during the two-year performance based restricted stock units awarded to Mr. Stice on February 16, 2017, which are subject to the satisfaction of certain stockholder return performance conditions relative to Diamondback's peer group during the two-year performance period ending on December 31, 2018, and (ii) 22,230 performance-based restricted stock units awarded to Mr. Stice on February 16, 2017, which awards are subject to the satisfaction of certain stockholder return performance conditions relative to Diamondback's peer group during the three-year performance period ending December 31, 2019.